-This article is a companion piece to On Subrogation: Medpay and PIP, in which RG subrogation attorney Jason Sullivan discusses the nuances of subrogating injury cases involving Medpay and PIP.
+Subrogating injury claims involving MedPay and PIP coverage require more than a standard recovery approach – so what makes these cases different?
+In the following episode of On Subrogation: Medpay and PIP, RG insurance attorney Jason Sullivan discusses the nuances of subrogating injury cases involving Medpay and PIP.
 Sullivan advises viewers on the importance of understanding state specificity in terms of insurance subrogation on injury claims.

 What is Medpay and How is it Different than PIP?

-Jason explains that Medpay is optional on auto policies in most states; it’s a largely voluntary feature.
+Jason explains that Medpay is optional on auto insurance policies in most states; it is a largely voluntary feature.
 Medpay provides medical coverage in cases of injuries resulting from a motor vehicle accident, no matter who’s at fault.

 PIP is almost the same thing, but with a wider scope of coverage, including reimbursement rights for lost wages, or coverage of personal services in cases of debilitating injury.
-PIP is mandatory in most states, and is comprised of specific language about what’s paid, what for, and how.
+PIP is mandatory in certain states and is comprised of specific language about what is paid, what for, and how.

 States differ in statutes on insurance subrogation involving Medpay and PIP.
 Some states prohibit direct subrogation against tortfeasors in Medpay cases.
 Others allow, in certain circumstances, an insurer to directly pursue the tortfeasor.
 Likewise, PIP subrogation laws can differ drastically by state.